 I personally like the quick 1-minute oats best.
 The bake holds shape really well!

-Can you freeze this for meal prep throughout the week?
+Can you freeze healthy baked oatmeal for meal prep?

 You bet!
 Make sure it cools before placing in freezer!
 I like to cut it up into portions and then heat it up in the microwave the morning I want it!